molpopgen/libsequence/README.md

 > git clone https://gist.github.com/molpopgen/9160680
 > cd 9160680
-> #Edit the script if you are an OS X user
+> (At this point, edit the script if you are an OS X user)
 > sh libseq _ local.sh

 ##Using libsequence to compile other programs